iamjoyfulgirl/e-commerce-backend/README.md

 ## Description

 This is a MySQL2 database and backend application for an e-commerce site.
-Built using MySQL2, Express, and Sequelize.
+Built using MySQL2, Express, Sequelize, and dotenv.

 ## Below are GIFs showing the functionality of the application: 📽